coveo/source.coveo.com/_posts/2023-04-28-error-handling-tradeoffs-and-crashing-in-production.md

 ## Checked exceptions

-To make it less likely that developers forget to deal with exceptions that they have to handle, Java introduced checked exception.
+To make it less likely that developers forget to deal with exceptions that they have to handle, Java introduced checked exceptions.
 If a method throws a checked exception, for instance an `IOException`, it _must_ declare it in its signature.
 When a method `doX()` doesn't declare that it's throwing an exception, the compiler enforces it.
 Hence, if `DoX()` calls `DoIO() throws IOException`, it needs to do it in a `try` block and to `catch` the `IOException` that could be thrown.